Financing an MBA degree is one of many crucial factors a prospective student must consider prior to entering business school.

 We’re Here to Help

 The Financial Aid Office staff is available to answer questions regarding the application process and policies at any time.
-However, due to the large number of applications for admission to the MBA Program, the Financial Aid Office reviews and awards financial aid to admitted students only.
+However, due to the large number of applications for admission to the Stanford MBA Program, the Financial Aid Office reviews and awards financial aid to admitted students only.
 Upon admission, each student will receive access to the MBA student site where there is more in-depth financial aid information.